Medical Cannabis GMP Processing: Filling, Capping, Labelling

 This page overviews Stage 12 of the 12-stage cultivation and production process to supply medicinal cannabis products to global markets, meeting GMP and related requirements.

-As the last stages of the 12 stage medical marijuana manufacturing (medical cannabis) or production process, filling, capping and labelling are classic pharmaceutical processes.
+As the last stages of the 12-stage medical cannabis manufacturing or production process, filling, capping and labelling are classic pharmaceutical processes.
 This means they are heavily regulated to ensure product quality and efficacy.
-All pharmaceutical products must meet these regulations before they can be sold and the Medical Marijuana manufacturer must ensure ongoing GMP compliance.
+All pharmaceutical products must meet these regulations before they can be sold, or released for supply and the Medical Cannabis manufacturer must ensure ongoing GMP compliance.

-If you are producing a final medicinal marijuana product that will consumed by patients then you’ll need to consider the following:
+If you are producing a final medicinal cannabis product that will consumed by patients then you’ll need to consider the following:

 The final dosage form of medicinal cannabis products – what the patients will use

-Your final medicinal marijuana product could be in a range of forms (called the Final Dosage Form in the pharmaceutical industry).
+Your final medicinal cannabis product could be in a range of forms (called the Final Dosage Form in the pharmaceutical industry).
 This could include: